Award-winning artist Whitney Brock and community leader Dr. Nathaniel L. Bishop are this year’s recipients of the Perry F. Kendig Awards.

 Q.) How are review committee members selected?

-A.) Roanoke College and Hollins University have selected faculty with expertise in arts and culture along with community supporters.
+A.) Hollins University and Roanoke College have selected faculty with expertise in arts and culture along with community supporters.
 In addition, past year’s recipients will also serve on the committee to ensure a comprehensive scope and understanding of arts and culture in the greater Roanoke region.

 Q.) Where will the Perry F. Kendig Arts and Culture Awards ceremony take place?

-A.) The awards will alternate between Roanoke College and Hollins University.
-The 2023 awards presentation will take place on October 2, 2023 at Roanoke College, with more details to come.
+A.) The awards will alternate between Hollins University and Roanoke College.
+The 2024 awards presentation will take place on Tuesday, October 1, 2024, at Hollins University, with more details to come.

 Q.) The organization/individual I want to nominate was a past recipient of a Perry F. Kendig Award.
 Are they eligible?

 A.) Yes.
-As of 2013, and the new collaboration and programmatic offering between Roanoke College and Hollins University, only past recipients during 1985 and 2012 are eligible moving forward.
+As of 2013, and the new collaboration and programmatic offering between Hollins University and Roanoke College, only past recipients during 1985 and 2012 are eligible moving forward.